 The Inazuma handles very well and I was surprised by its nippiness.
-I’ve ridden scooters that don’t handle as well as this bike.
+Most scooters don’t handle as well as this bike.

-Unless you are a midget you will easily be able to place both feet firmly on the ground and the comfortable seat makes for a comfortable and enjoyable ride.
+Most riders can easily place both feet firmly on the ground and the good quality seat makes for a comfortable and enjoyable ride.

 For longer trips the Inazuma might become a little tedious, but for commuting it seems perfect.
-This is the kind of bike you buy as a novice, but don’t be disappointed if you summon up the courage to push the engine up and over 120km/h and the bike starts feeling a little fragile.
-You will probably want something bigger later on, but if you are just starting out, it is a good fit.
+This is probably the kind of bike you buy as a novice.
+Don’t be disappointed if you summon the courage to push it up and over 120 km/h, and it starts to feel a little fragile.
+You will want something bigger later on, but if you are just starting out, it’s a good fit.

 The suspension handles bumps easily, but as with the engine, don’t push it to the limit.